How to deal with debt collectors in 3 simple steps

 When dealing with debt collectors, you should verify the debt is yours, know your rights and negotiate with the debt collector.

-When you get contacted by a debt collector, a good first step is to verify that the debt is yours.
+When a debt collector contacts you, the first step is to verify that the debt is yours.
 This process, called debt validation, forces the collection agency to provide documentation that shows the debt belongs to you.
 In general, a collection agency must send you a validation letter when requested.

-Why you should verify a debt is yours before paying
+Reasons to verify a debt before paying collectors

-There are a few important reasons to verify the debt:
+There are a few important reasons why you should always verify the debt:

 • Avoid scams.
 By verifying that the debt is yours and that the collection agency is authorized to accept payment, you can avoid paying scammers for illegitimate debt.

-• Avoid making a quick decision.
+• Avoid making an uninformed decision.
 Instead of responding immediately to the debt collector over the phone, you can look at the validation letter and consider your options with more time.

 • Avoid paying twice.
 After receiving a validation letter, you may realize that you have already paid the debt in question.
 In this case, you can challenge the debt or initiate a credit dispute.